✓ Correct Food Systems

 The recommended format of allergen labelling is:

--a precautionary warning statement identifying any allergens that may be present in the product
+-a precautionary warning statement identifying any allergens that may be present in the product.

-Directions for use are included on a food label when consumers need specific instructions on how to use or prepare the food safely.
+Directions for use are included on a food label when consumers need specific instructions on how to use or prepare the food safely. - Country of Origin

 Country of Origin information to show where the food is grown made or packaged.
 Australia Country of Origin Requirements apply to a range of foods.
 Further information can be found here.